deepak2k03/Mini-AWS/MINI_AWS_PROJECT_DOCUMENT.md

   A -->|Mongoose: instance metadata| M[(MongoDB<br/>Port 27017)]
-  A -->|Dockerode via Docker socket| D[Docker Engine] A -->|Writes public-key file| K[Local key directory] D -->|Read-only bind mount| I[SSH instance container<br/>Alpine + OpenSSH] U[User SSH client] -->|SSH: host + allocated TCP port| I
+  A -->|Dockerode via Docker socket| D[Docker Engine] A -->|Writes public-key file| K[Local key directory] D --> N[mini-aws-network<br/>Docker bridge + DNS]
+  N --> I[SSH instance container<br/>Alpine + OpenSSH]
+  N --> J[Other instance containers]
+  A -->|Read-only bind mounts| I
+  U[User SSH client] -->|SSH: host + allocated TCP port| I
 ```

 1. A user enters an instance name and SSH public key in the React dashboard.
 2. The frontend sends `POST /api/instances` through the Vite proxy.
 3. The API validates the request, creates an initial MongoDB record with state `creating`, and saves the supplied public key in a restricted local file.
+4. The API creates or reuses `mini-aws-network`, rejects duplicate active names, and creates a container with its hostname and Docker DNS alias set to the instance name.
-4. The API creates a Docker container with the key mounted read-only, starts it, and waits for Docker to allocate an SSH host port.
+5. The API mounts the external public key and a platform-managed internal SSH credential read-only, starts the container, and waits for Docker to allocate an SSH host port.
-5. The API updates the instance record to `running` and returns the SSH connection information to the dashboard.
+6. The API records the private Docker IP and returns both private-network and existing external-SSH information to the dashboard.
 6. The user can later perform lifecycle actions or delete the instance.
 Deletion removes the Docker container and associated key file, then marks the database record `deleted`.

 ## 4. Detailed Design